yfnaji/gerk/README.md

 <h1>Additional Notes</h1>

-* I have taken some inspiration from [this paper](https://www.mdpi.com/2297-8747/21/4/46) by M. A. Demba, N.Senu and F. Ismail and from [Jim Verner's](https://www.sfu.ca/~jverner/) extensive research in exploring Runge-Kutta possibilities
+* I have taken some inspiration from [this paper](https://www.mdpi.com/2297-8747/21/4/46) by M. A. Demba, N.Senu and F. Ismail which helped in understanding the adaptive RK method and from [Jim Verner's](https://www.sfu.ca/~jverner/) extensive research in exploring Runge-Kutta possibilities

 * Future works will include
    1. Accept `numpy.array` as parameter input
-   2. Extend and generalize the adaptive Runge-Kutta Method [M. A. Demba, N.Senu and F. Ismail](https://www.mdpi.com/2297-8747/21/4/46)
+   2. Extend and generalize the adaptive Runge-Kutta Method, an idea inspired by [M. A. Demba, N.Senu and F. Ismail](https://www.mdpi.com/2297-8747/21/4/46)